 Financial issues that arise throughout divorce are quite common and are often the source of much contention, during and after a marriage.
 One of the ways to assist an individual who is not financially self-sufficient after divorce is referred to as spousal support.
 At Collis, Griffor & Hendra, we have over 30 years’ combined experience helping family law clients navigate tough spousal support issues in their divorce.
-We can help you make sure you get all of the spousal support you deserve — or, that you don’t pay more spousal support than is fair — and will work diligently to ensure your life after divorce is comfortable and secure.
-If you need a legal team you can count on, contact Collis, Griffor & Hendra today to learn how we can help.
+We can help you make sure you get all of the spousal support you deserve — or that you don’t pay more spousal support than is fair — and will work diligently to ensure your life after divorce is comfortable and secure.
+If you need a Washtenaw County alimony attorney you can count on, contact Collis, Griffor & Hendra today to learn how we can help.

 Spousal Support Issues in Michigan

 In Michigan, spousal support, formerly known as alimony, is money paid from one former spouse to the other following a divorce.
-The amount of support is based on the need of the spouse who requested it and is used as an attempt to place that requesting individual in the place he or she would have been had the marriage been maintained.
+The amount of support is based on a variety of factors, including the needs of the requesting spouse and the other spouse’s ability to pay, as well as the parties’ overall circumstances, and is used as an attempt to place that requesting individual in the place he or she would have been had the marriage been maintained.
 Of course, it is important to be aware that your situation may not warrant spousal support.
-Like child support, spousal support is usually withheld from the payer’s employer and can be modified after a divorce.
+Like child support, spousal support is often withheld from the payer’s employer through income withholding and can be modified after a divorce.

 How Is Spousal Support Determined?